 Maple Lake Improvement District W.C. has contracted PLM Lake and Land Management to treat Aquatic Invasive Species on our Maple Lakes in 2018.
 Print and fill out the Waiver if you DON'T want your weeds treated.

-Maple Lake shoreline property owners, At the Nov 11, 2017 Wright Co Board of Commissioners meeting, the formation of the MLID was unanimously approved.
+Maple Lake shoreline property owners, At the Nov 11, 2017 Wright Co Board of Commissioners meeting, the formation of the MLIDWC was unanimously approved.
 Read More.

-Photos are up from our 2017 End of Summer Dinner & Membership drive.
+Photos are up from our 2018 Annual Spring Board Meeting!
+Always the first Saturday of May.
 Thanks to everyone who joined.
 Thanks to the volunteers.
-Thanks to Madigan's.
-Planning is underway for 2018.

 New & stylish clothing available: Contact firstname.lastname@example.org to place an order